pmcharrison/psynet-mirror/docs/deploy/aws_server_setup.rst

 9. Click 'Create key pair' (RSA) and give it a name, e.g. 'test-psynet'.
    When done, a .pem file should be downloaded onto your computer.
    Move the file somewhere safe, for example ``~/Documents``.
-   Change this files permissions so that it can be used by the SSH client by running ``chmod 400 ~/Documents/test-psynet.pem`` using your own file path as appropriate.
+   Change this file's permissions so that it can be used by the SSH client by running ``chmod 400 ~/Documents/test-psynet.pem`` using your own file path as appropriate.
    To save it within your SSH agent, run ``ssh-add ~/Documents/test-psynet.pem``,